-Prior to that, I was an adjunct faculty at Northern Illinois University, Dominican University and the University of Rochester, a Visiting Faculty Fellow at the Institute for Quantitative Theory and Methods (QuanTM) at Emory University, an adjunct faculty at the University of Rochester, and a Temporary Assistant Professor of Public Policy and Administration at the University of Georgia.
+Prior to joining Winthrop University, I was an adjunct faculty at Northern Illinois University, Dominican University and the University of Rochester, a Visiting Faculty Fellow at the Institute for Quantitative Theory and Methods (QuanTM) at Emory University, and a Temporary Assistant Professor of Public Policy and Administration at the University of Georgia.

 I received my Ph.D. in political science from the University of Rochester in Fall 2014.
 I also hold a Master of Arts in Law and Diplomacy (MALD) from the Fletcher School, Tufts University, an MA in Economics from Seoul National University, and a BA (First Class Honours) in Economics from the University of Calgary.